Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Empirical Study of Scheduling Function

-Here $T + 1 \approx T$ since $T$ is generally much greater than 1.
-It should be mentioned that for such linear scheduling functions, the computational cost is actually decided by the probability value at half of the total update steps.
+For linear scheduling functions, the selecting probability $p(t)$ is scheduled linearly, changing monotonously with either an increasing or a decreasing pattern.
+Optimizers would select to perform SAM algorithm with decreasing probability when $a_l \leq 0$ while with increasing probability when $a_l \geq 0$.
+Notably, from the summary table \ref{tbl : sf summary}, the computation overhead of such implementation is actually decided by the scheduling probability at $T/2$.

-Following the linear scheduling functions, the probability of that the optimizer chooses to perform the SGD optimization or the SAM optimization would change monotonously and gradually during the training process.
-Here, we would focus on investigating two typical groups of linear scheduling functions, as shown in \Figref{fig : lf schedule}.
+We would focus on two typical groups of linear scheduling functions in our experiments. \Figref{fig : lf schedule} and \Figref{fig : lf results} show the scheduling functions and the results, respectively.

-In the first group, the linear scheduling functions would pass through the two points, where the first point is $(\frac{T}{2}, m)$ and the second point is either $(0, 0)$\footnote{When $m > 0.5$, this linear scheduling function would be invalid for $(0, 0)$ since $p_l(T)$ would be greater than 1.
-The same situation would happen for $m < 0.5$ and $(1, 1)$.} or $(1, 1)$.
-Here, the parameter $m$ denotes the probability at the update step $\frac{T}{2}$, and actually $m$ controls the whole scheduling function.
-The optimizer would perform more SAM optimization steps during training as $m$ increases.
-In our experiments, we would set it from 0.1 to 0.9 with an interval of 0.1.
-Table \ref{tbl : lf group 1} shows the final results.
-From the \Eqref{eqn : lf}, we could know that for every time $m$ increases 0.1, $\overline{\eta}$ would increase by 0.1.
-Also, we could find in the table that as performing more SAM optimization, the model performance would be more and more better.
+In the first group, we would schedule the functions to pass through two given points, where the first point is $(T/2, m)$ and the second point is either $(0, 0)$ or $(1, 1)$ depending on the value of $m$.
+Here, the parameter $m$ denotes the probability to be set at the training iteration $T/2$.
+And we would set it from 0.1 to 0.9 with an interval of 0.1.
+Clearly, in this group, the probability of selecting SAM algorithm would increase over the iterations.
+Also, as $m$ increases, SAM algorithm would experience an overall higher probability of selection.
+We could find in the results that as performing more SAM algorithm, model performance would be more and more better.
+And the trend of model performance in this group would be quite similar to that in piecewise group 1.
+Actually, these two groups share very close selection patterns in general, where the scheduling probability is changed instantaneously in piecewise group 1 while it becomes gradually in this group.

-In the second group, the linear scheduling functions would pass through a fixed point $(\frac{T}{2}, \frac{1}{2})$ and $(0, b_l)$.
-Based on \Eqref{eqn : lf}, we could know that $\overline{\eta} = 1.5$ for all the cases. \Figref{fig : l3 schedule} shows the results.
-We could find in the figure that models could acquire comparable performance, since the scheduling functions here are actually quite close for all the $b_l$ here.